Religion in the Netherlands

 The Constitution of the Netherlands guarantees freedom of education, which means that all schools that adhere to general quality criteria receive the same government funding.
 This includes schools based on religious principles by religious groups.
 Three out of nineteen political parties in the States General (CDA, CU and SGP) are based upon Christian belief.
 Several Christian religious holidays are national holidays (Christmas, Easter, Pentecost, and the Ascension of Jesus).
 Atheism, agnosticism, and Christian atheism are on the rise and are widely accepted and considered to be non-controversial.
-Even among those who formally adhere to Christianity, there are high percentages of atheists, agnostics, and Ietsists, since affiliation with a Christian denomination is also used in a way of cultural identification in various parts of the Netherlands.
+Even among those who formally adhere to Christianity, there are high percentages of atheists, agnostics, and ietsists, since affiliation with a Christian denomination is also used in a way of cultural identification in various parts of the Netherlands.
 Many Dutch people believe religion should not have a significant role in politics and education.
 Religion is also primarily considered a personal matter which should not be discussed in public.

 In 2015, 82% of the Netherlands' population said they never or almost never visited a church, and 59% stated that they had never been to a church of any kind.
 Of all the people questioned, 24% saw themselves as atheist, an increase of 11% compared to the previous study done in 2006.
 Ietsism, or spirituality, is rising according to research done in 2015.
 In 2017 non-religious people were in the majority for the first time.
 Only 49% of people older than 15 years identified as religious, compared to 54% in 2012.
 The largest denomination was still Catholicism at 24%, while 5% identified with Islam.
+Because of the decline of Christianity, the CBS stopped making a distinction between different protestant groups, the last detailed distinction being that of 2019.
 The 2023-2024 European Social Survey found that 13% identified as Protestant and 11% as Catholic.